fhd-bio/NHANES-omega-3-older-adult-cognition-IFM-conference-2026/README.md

 Raw NHANES XPT files are not committed because they are publicly available and would substantially increase repository size.

-Download the 26 required files into tmp/raw_nhanes/ as described in data/README.md.
+Download the 26 required files into tmp/raw_nhanes/ as described in [Data README.md](Data%20README.md).

 Run the analysis